aws-observability/aws-otel-python-instrumentation/sample-applications/vehicle-dealership-sample-app/README.md

    name in an SQS queue and not wait for the file to be created in S3.
 Instead, a long running thread will poll SQS and then create the image file later.
 17. `GET /image/remote-image`: makes a remote http call to google.com.
+18. `GET /image/heatlh-check/`: returns 200 if the image service is up and running.